timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

    The add command adds the given feed ``NAME`` that will be fetched from the provided ``URL``.

-       --output PLUGIN  use PLUGIN as an output module
+       --output PLUGIN  use PLUGIN as an output module. defaults to ``feed2exec.plugins.maildir`` to store in a
+                        mailbox. use ``feed2exec.plugins.null`` to
+                        just fetch the feed without fetching
+                        anything.

        --args ARGS      pass arguments ARGS to the output module. supports interpolation of feed